brandur/sorg/content/drafts/denim.md

 > A 10oz jean is lightweight, and will breathe in the summer.
 A 21oz jean is heavy, and will not be fun to wear if it gets hot where you live.

 ### Right-hand versus left-hand twill (#right-left)

+> When you weave together cotton warp yarn and white cotton filling yarn you get a 90 degree diagonally interwoven pattern called twill.

+Right-hand tends to be rougher than left-hand, but other properties of the jean will be far more important in deciding this.

 ### Chainstitching (#chainstitching)